Hearty Beef Stew

 Allergen list: wheat

-2 pounds beef or lamb stew meat, cut into bite-sized pieces
+2 pounds beef stew meat, cut into bite-sized pieces

 5-10 Baby Bella mushrooms, washed and quartered, (about 1 cup when chopped)